 Did you know that an automated out of office message (OOO messages) or autoresponder vacation message can hurt your email deliverability?
 In fact, there are a few different ways that those automatic out of office messages can hurt your email delivery, and for that reason, we advise you not to use them at all or, if you must, to use them very, very carefully.

 In part this is because those messages can make your mail server have a profile very similar to that of a spammer’s mail server.
 Every time you get an email in, your server sends out what is an essentially identical message to each person who sent you email.
 Over time, your mail server is sending out potentially hundreds or thousands of identical messages to hundreds of thousands of different people.
 Just like a spammer.

 Perhaps nowhere is this problem more obvious than in a company where several people are on vacation all at the same time, such as during the holidays.
-We see it when we send out our own newsletters – during the holidays we will receive dozens of identical messages for different people at the same company, all coming from the same domain – in fact from the same MTA.
+We see it when we send out our own newsletters – during the holidays we will receive dozens of identical messages for different people at the same company, all coming from the same domain – in fact from the same mail server and IP address.
 You have to know in that case that their server is sending out thousands of those messages every day – one for each one of their employees who are out on vacation, each and every time one of those employees receives an email.

 And then they have no idea what hit their email deliverability come the new year.

 If you must run a vacation program in your office when someone is away, then at very least be sure to set it so that each person who sends email to the vacationing employee gets that message only once, and not each time they send a subsequent email.

 There is another – and far more insidious – way that running a vacation program can impact your email deliverability.
 And that’s when your email address – or indeed even your vacation program itself – is abused by a spammer.